-The mission of the Department of International Health is to become an academic leader in the field of international health and development, and to provide students a range of international health related learning opportunities as well as field-based research experiences at premier research institutions in middle and low income countries.
+The mission of the Department of International Health is to become an academic leader in the field of global health and development, and to provide students a range of global health related learning opportunities as well as field-based research experiences at premier research institutions in middle and low income countries.

 This is in response to an increasing demand for well-qualified health professionals due to persisting infectious diseases and newly emerging health threats, as well as increasing life-style related non-communicable diseases.